 People with connective tissue diseases, such as rheumatoid arthritis, can also develop dry eye.
 It is important to note that dry eye is sometimes a symptom of Sjögren’s syndrome, a disease that attacks the body’s lubricating glands such as the tear and salivary glands.
 A complete physical examination may diagnose any underlying diseases.

-The continuous production and drainage of tears is important to the eye’s health.
-Tears keep the eye moist, help wounds heal and protect against eye infection.
-In people with dry eye, the eye produces fewer or lower quality tears and is unable to keep its surface lubricated and comfortable.
+The continuous production and drainage of tears are important to the eye’s health.
+Tears keep the eye moist, help wounds heal, and protect against eye infections.
+In people with dry eye syndrome, the eye produces fewer or lower-quality tears and is unable to keep its surface lubricated and comfortable.

 The tear film consists of three layers:

 - Outer, oily (lipid) layer that keeps tears from evaporating too quickly and helps tears remain on the eye